How to Make a Bar Graph in Excel

 A bar chart will be created with the default title, ‘Chart Title’.
-You can change the chart title to something more descriptive.
+You can change the chart title to something that suits your chart.
 Click once on the default chart title to select it and click a second time to edit it.
-Delete the default text using the Backspace or Delete key and enter a new title.
+Delete the default text and enter a new title.

 Changing Chart Type

-If you don’t like the newly created graph, you can easily change it to some other chart type anytime.
-Simply select the existing chart, right-click anywhere within the graph and select ‘Change Chart Type’ from the context menu.
+If you don’t like the new graph, you can always change it to some other chart type.
+Simply select your chart, go to the ‘Insert’ tab and choose another chart type in the Charts group.
+Or right-click anywhere on the graph and select ‘Change Chart Type’ from the context menu.

 Next, the Change Chart Type window will appear on the worksheet.
 Here you can choose any other chart type.
 When you are satisfied with the new chart, click ‘OK’ so that you can change your graph type.

 If you are not happy with the default layout or style of the bar chart, you can use Excel’s preset layouts and styles to further improve your chart.

 To change bar graph layouts, just click the ‘Quick Layout button’ in the Chart Layouts group under the ‘Design’ tab and choose your desired layout from the drop-down.
 To try a different chart style, choose a style in the ‘Charts Styles’ group on the ‘Design’ tab.